nicoletrogers/nibrsbook/docs/offense.md

 |Sports Tampering                                    |              7|         0.00\%|
 |Total                                               |      7,436,090|          100\%|

 ### Offense subtype

+In addition to the broader crime committed, NIBRS does allow for a "subtype" of crime variable which gives us a bit more information about what crime occurred.
+This data is only available for the below subset of crimes.

+* Aggravated Assault
+* Animal Cruelty
+* Counterfeiting/Forgery
+* Drug Equipment Violations
+* Drug/Narcotic Violations
+* Fondling (Incident Liberties/Child Molest)
+* Gambling Equipment Violations
+* Intimidation
+* Kidnapping/Abduction
+* Murder/Non-negligent Manslaughter
+* Negligent Manslaughter
+* Pornography/Obscene Material
+* Rape
+* Robbery
+* Sexual Assault With An Object
+* Simple Assault
+* Sodomy
+* Stolen Property Offenses (Receiving, Selling, Etc.)
+* Weapon Law Violations

 Table: (\#tab:offenseCrimeSubcategories)The number and percent of crime subtypes.
 This breakdown is only available for a subset of offenses.